 The duties of club secretary were far more varied then than now.
 Louise, K1LAS, says that she would have thought twice about taking the position had she known prior that as well as recording minutes of club meeting, the job included shoveling the path to the shack, building the fire in the wood stove prior to meetings and digging the hole for the outhouse.

 In June 1972, the CVRC was disbanded because of lack of participation of old members in club actives, a lack of new members and recruitment and a general lack of interest.
 Although in disrepair and no longer property of the club, the club house still stands today.
-The tower was relocated and now serves the K1DFQ/K1LAS ham shack.
+The tower was relocated and for many years served the K1DFQ/K1LAS ham shack.

 Ken Dermon, K1BGI, again led the reorganization of the CVRC by hosting a meeting in April 17, 1987.
 1987 members included five original club members plus newer amateurs from the Henniker and Contoocook area.
 Regular monthly meetings were resumed and have continued ever since.
 The club has grown to over 90 members with a wide variety of interests and activities.
 Much to the surprise of many members, the club was recently presented a plaque by then Section Manager Warren Rothburg, WB1HBB, for 25 years of affiliation with the ARRL … about 7 years late!